Hike 127km through what may just be the best mountain range in the UK

 More coastal views over the Atlantic make up our final day of hiking as we head towards the haunting cleared villages of Suisnish and Boreraig, before heading inland on the Marble Line, an old railroad route into Broadford.
 Our trail ends here so celebrations are in order!
 We’ll check into our accommodation and spend the night toasting the week’s success with some drinks and a hearty meal.

-Return to Inverness train station/airport filled with great memories and some epic Skye photos!
+Return to Inverness train station/airport for 2pm ish filled with great memories and some epic Skye photos!

 We have a deluxe option of the Skye Trail for those who prefer not to rough it and enjoy a little comfort each night.